aws-samples/fault-tolerance-analyser/README.md

 There are two main classes:

 ### ServiceResiliencyAnalyser
 The ServiceResiliencyAnalyser is an abstract class from which all the service specific analysers are inherited.
-The service specific analysers contain the logic to identify potential risks for a given region.
+The service specific analysers contain the logic to identify potential issues for a given region.

 ### AccountResiliencyAnalyser
 An object of this class is initiated as part of the "main" functionality.
 This loops through all the services and regions and instantiates the service specific analyser for each region+service combination and triggers the method to gather the findings in that service specific analyser.
 Once the findings are received, it writes it to a file.